Alloy: Bronze and brass

 Iron is usually found as iron ore on Earth, except for one deposit of native iron in Greenland, which was used by the Inuit.
 Native copper, however, was found worldwide, along with silver, gold, and platinum, which were also used to make tools, jewelry, and other objects since Neolithic times.
 Copper was the hardest of these metals, and the most widely distributed.
 It became one of the most important metals to the ancients.
-Around 10,000 years ago in the highlands of Anatolia (Turkey), humans learned to smelt metals such as copper and tin from ore.
-Around 2500 BC, people began alloying the two metals to form bronze, which was much harder than its ingredients.
-Tin was rare, however, being found mostly in Great Britain.
+Starting around 10,000 years ago in the highlands of Anatolia (Turkey), humans learned to smelt metals such as copper and tin from ore.
+Early bronze alloys used copper and arsenic, but the latter can be toxic to the metal-workers.
+Around 2500 BC, people began alloying tin and copper to form bronze, which was much harder than its ingredients.
+However, tin was rare, being found mostly in Great Britain.

 In the Middle East, people began alloying copper with zinc to form brass.
 Ancient civilizations took into account the mixture and the various properties it produced, such as hardness, toughness and melting point, under various conditions of temperature and work hardening, developing much of the information contained in modern alloy phase diagrams.
 For example, arrowheads from the Chinese Qin dynasty (around 200 BC) were often constructed with a hard bronze-head, but a softer bronze-tang, combining the alloys to prevent both dulling and breaking during use.